16 Best U.S. National Parks to Visit in June (+ Seasonal Tips)

 So June (and especially the first half of the month) is one of the best times to visit Mesa Verde before it gets too warm and too busy.
 Everything is normally open at this time of the year and you can visit the most impressive cliff dwellings such as Cliff House, Balcony Palace, or Long House.

-Good to know: While you can see many of Mesa Verde’s cliff dwellings from a distance, if you want to get inside and learn more about the history of the area, you’ll have to go with a tour.
-Be sure to book your dwelling tours in advance (they usually open reservations 14 days before the date and often sell out).
+Good to know: While you can see many of Mesa Verde’s cliff dwellings from a distance, if you want to get inside and learn more about the history of the area, you’ll have to go on a tour.
+Be sure to book your dwelling tours in advance (they usually open reservations a few weeks before the date and often sell out).
 For more information and bookings, please check the official NP website.

 TIP: You can easily combine a visit to Mesa Verde National Park with the Moab area: Arches and Canyonlands National Parks (just about 2 hours drive).
 However, it will already be quite warm in the Moab area in June.